 The Ladykillers opens on June 29th, with most performances kicking off at 7:30pm and Saturday matinees beginning at 3pm.
 Tickets start at £20.

-With the production running until January 2014, there's plenty of time for those planning short breaks in the capital to catch a performance.
-The Vaudeville Theatre is located on the Strand and is easy to reach from most central London hotels and landmarks.
+With the production running until January 2014, there’s plenty of time for those planning short breaks in the capital to catch a performance.
+The Vaudeville Theatre is located on the Strand and is easy to reach from most the montcalm london marble arch hotel and landmarks.
 Those using the London Underground should head towards the Covent Garden, Leicester Square or Embankment tube stops.